DUNE-DAQ/dal/docs/README.md

 ## Getting Started

 To get started working with the DUNE-repurposed OKS packages, you'll want to [set up a work area](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).
-These packages include [dbe (the DataBase Editor GUI)](https://dune-daq-sw.readthedocs.io/en/latest/packages/dbe/), dal (Data Access Library, this repo), [oksutils](https://github.com/DUNE-DAQ/oksutils), [genconfig](https://github.com/DUNE-DAQ/genconfig) (contains code generation executable), [oks](https://github.com/DUNE-DAQ/oks) (core OKS functionality, not to be confused with the entire OKS suite), [oksdbinterfaces](https://github.com/DUNE-DAQ/oksdbinterfaces), [oksconfig](https://github.com/DUNE-DAQ/oksconfig) and [okssystem](https://github.com/DUNE-DAQ/okssystem).
+These packages include [dbe (the DataBase Editor GUI)](https://dune-daq-sw.readthedocs.io/en/latest/packages/dbe/), dal (Data Access Library, this repo), [oksutils](https://github.com/DUNE-DAQ/oksutils), [oksdalgen](https://github.com/DUNE-DAQ/oksdalgen) (contains code generation executable), [oks](https://github.com/DUNE-DAQ/oks) (core OKS functionality, not to be confused with the entire OKS suite), [conffwk](https://github.com/DUNE-DAQ/conffwk), [oksconflibs](https://github.com/DUNE-DAQ/oksconflibs) and [okssystem](https://github.com/DUNE-DAQ/okssystem).
 Some of these packages you may never need to worry about, others (such as the dbe GUI) may benefit from further development.

 With the work area set up, it's time to run some tests to make sure things are in working order.
 These include:
-* `test_configuration.py`: A test script in the oksdbinterfaces package.
+* `test_configuration.py`: A test script in the conffwk package.
 Tests that you can create objects, save them to a database, read them back, and remove them from a database.
-* `test_dal.py`: Also from the oksdbinterfaces package.
+* `test_dal.py`: Also from the conffwk package.
 Test that you can change the values of objects, and get expected errors if you assign out-of-range values.
 * `algorithm_tests.py`: A script from the dal package.
 Test that Python bindings to class Methods implemented in C++ work as expected.

 If anything goes wrong during the tests, it will be self-evident.